Disregarding all of bitcoin's shortcomings, a financial instrument that brings out the worst in people—greed—won't change the world for the better.

 * Using the word investments in this context is incredibly cringy to write.

 “I've always used Bitcoin as an insurance against corrupted governments by private companies.
 The tip is to move to a country where the government is corrupted by crypto holders! 😂 ... and you don't have to move to small island to do that.
-There is plenty of rich country doing so.” —Name-I-won't-mention, living in France, 2021.
+There is plenty of rich country doing so.” —Alexandre David (Seldoon182), 2021 .

 Socialism for the rich, capitalism for the poor.
 Go figure.
 If that's not the epitome of hypocrisy I don't know what is.
-Both these transfers of wealth do nothing for the less fortunate, the unbanked, or society.
+Both these transfers of wealth do nothing to help the less fortunate, the unbanked, or society.
 Nothing.
-It widens the wealth gap even more ().
+Actually, it widens the wealth gap even more .
 Meanwhile, the majority of people in most need of UBI definitely do add value to society.
 Because after all, they aren't hedge fudge managers.

 Relieving humans from having to worry about or deal with money would be an actual Copernican revolution.
 How that would work is beyond me†, but that's precisely why it would be revolutionary.
 Copernicus let the world revolve around the sun, bitcoin let everything revolve around ourselves—profit.
 Think bigger.
 Do better.